MSc Experimental Psychology (conversion)Find a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-Minimum 2.1 degree or international equivalent.
+Minimum upper second-class honours degree, or international equivalent.
 Applicants need to be able demonstrate evidence of numerical/statistical competence (eg a first degree in a numerical discipline; quantitative research experience; relevant non-academic experience).

 See international equivalent qualifications on the International Office website.